Josh-Powlison/showpony/showpony/README.md

 MIME types are information on the file type.
 You can pass a partial or complete MIME type- partial being everything before the slash in a type like "image/jpeg" and full being the whole "image/jpeg" bit.

 The module's name here will be the name of the module's folder.
 If you set a file type's module to `null` you'll prevent that file from being opened.

+## NEW_RELEASE

+This function is meant to let you send emails, push notifications, etc when a new part of your story is released.

+Note that this will only trigger if a file is unhidden by date, and at that time.
+If you have a file scheduled to go live at 1 PM, and nobody checks your website until 2 PM, `NEW_RELEASE()` won't trigger until 2 PM.